 if you are worried that your business may be compromised by IR35.

-Don’t take a contract which is in direct replacement of an employee, you should always start a contract on the understanding that the role is for a contractor.
+Don’t take a contract that is in direct replacement of an employee, you should always start a contract on the understanding that the role is for a contractor.
 Always ensure

-you are not specifically named in the contract, you should operate under a ‘contract of services’ arrangement as a business to business service provider.
+You are not specifically named in the contract, you should operate under a ‘contract of services’ arrangement as a business to the business service provider.

 Don’t become part of the contractors ‘furniture’ – you should not be on any of their organisation charts, or have any of your own business cards in the name of the contractor and

-There are several other areas which can also support a claim for IR35 exemption but they are best discussed with professional guidance as they can become more detailed.
+There are several other areas that can also support a claim for IR35 exemption but they are best discussed with professional guidance as they can become more detailed.